vibalijoshi/ETHWMN-Fellowship-2022/Week_1/Module_2/addTestEther.md

 ### Mistakes
 While adding test ether in my Meta Mask wallet, I was using the mainnet network.
-When I switched to goerli network, the ether was not transfered there.
+When I switched to goerli network, the ether was not transferred there.
 So be careful wht your network is.